leaflabs/leaflabs-docs/source/external-interrupts.rst

 External Interrupts
 ===================

-External interrupts can be used to make a voltage change on a pin cause a function to be called.
-Each :ref:`GPIO pin <gpio>` can be used to detect transitions, such as when the voltage goes from :ref:`LOW <lang-constants-low>` to :ref:`HIGH <lang-constants-high>`, or from ``HIGH`` to ``LOW``.
+External interrupts can be used to make a voltage change on a :ref:`pin <gpio>` (the pin going from :ref:`LOW <lang-constants-low>` to :ref:`HIGH <lang-constants-high>`, or vice-versa) to cause a function to be called.
 This can be used to avoid checking for changes on a pin "manually" by waiting in a loop until the pin changes.

 .. _contents: Contents
    :local: